 He thinks Felson feels the guilt also, but it's hard to tell.
 No weight ever seems to stay long on Felson's mind while he has women and drink to distract him - and they are good distractions.
 Behmen makes use of both more than he cares to admit, yet can find no respite from the nightmares that plague his sleep.

 Night after night, he finds himself unable to close his eyes without images of his final battle appearing behind his closed lids.
-Sometimes he thinks it strange that he had only a fleeting moment's glimpse of the girl before she fell to the ground, but still she is indelibly fixed in his memory - her eyes wide in pain and horror, her blood-dripping mouth open in a silent scream, his sword plunged deep into her chest.
+Sometimes he thinks it strange that he had only a fleeting glimpse of the girl before she fell to the ground, but still she is indelibly fixed in his memory - her eyes wide in pain and terror, her blood-dripping mouth open in a silent scream, his sword plunged deep into her chest.
 He can still remember that moment in perfect detail, and he relives it each and every night.

 Sometimes he thinks the nightmare won't stop even after he wakes.
 When that happens, then he will know he has truly gone mad.